The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 - Provides excellent visibility of arc and weld pool

-- TIG makes the best-looking welds
+- Makes the best-looking welds

-- It’s a challenging process to learn
+- Challenging to learn

-- TIG welding is a slow process, which reduces productivity
+- A slow process, which reduces productivity

 - Small mistakes in travel speed, amperage output, pulse settings, or tungsten preparation can significantly impair weld quality